-Chances are, your grill grates have seen countless chicken breasts, steaks, sausages, and skewers.
+Chances are that your grill grates have seen countless chicken breasts, steaks, sausages, and skewers.
 This adds up and probably means they’re coated in grease and bits of food.

 The problem with that though is that you are probably going to ruin tonight’s meal.
 The leftovers can give your food a slightly bitter flavor and greatly increase the probability of flare-ups.

-You Are Spreading The Coals Before They Are Fully Grey
+You Are Spreading the Coals Before They Are Fully Ready

 Temperature control is key when it comes to successful grilling.
 Waiting for the charcoal to stabilize and create an even cooking area is the best way to avoid mistakes.

 We’ve all been there.
-You are cooking for a big group, everyone is hungry and you are cooking several different types of food because some people like chicken, some burgers and some like the sausages.
+You are cooking for a big group, everyone is hungry, and you are cooking several different types of food because some people like chicken, some burgers, and some like sausages.
 The pressure is on to get things cooked and served quickly.